logo

 Credits

-HOMER was developed primarily by Chris Benner, with significant contributions and suggestions by Sven Heinz, Max Chang, Kasey Hutt, Yin Lin, Gene Hsiao, Fernando Alcalde, Josh Stender, Amy Sullivan, Nathan Spann, Ivan Garcia-Bassets, Michael Lam, Michael Rehli, and many others.
+HOMER was developed primarily by Chris Benner, with significant contributions and suggestions by Sven Heinz, Max Chang, Kasey Hutt, Yin Lin, Gene Hsiao, Fernando Alcalde, Josh Stender, Amy Sullivan, Nathan Spann, Ivan Garcia-Bassets, Michael Lam, Michael Rehli, Sascha Duttke, and many others.
 Initial supervision for the project was provided by Professors Christopher K. Glass and Shankar Subramaniam.

 Development of HOMER is carried out in the Benner Lab at UCSD, and has been previously been developed in the Integrative Genomics and Bioinformatics Core at the Salk Institute and the Glass Lab at UCSD.